skwidy/speechless/README.md

 I encourage you to install any version of Node (at least 10) and then install `n` https://github.com/tj/n to manage Node.

 You might need to SSH again to the VM to see the latest node version with `node -v`.

+And don't forget to add your .env inside the `/api` folder :)